-On campus, you can volunteer at SU’s Special Collections Research Center and SUArt Galleries, and in the surrounding community you can explore museums and art galleries.
+On campus, you can volunteer at Syracuse’s Special Collections Research Center and SUArt Galleries, and in the surrounding community you can explore museums and art galleries.
 During your senior year, you’ll complete a seminar exploring the practical application of an art history major, with a focus on careers, professional research, and writing.

 About the College of Arts and SciencesLink